rhinocerose/eurorack-ForgeSeries/firmware-CLK/Readme.md

 - **Global BPM Control**: Set the global BPM for all outputs.
 - **Multiple Clock Outputs**: Four clock outputs with individual settings.
+- **Adjustable Clock Multiplication and Division**: Configure each output to multiply or divide the global BPM.
 - **Output Waveform Generation**: Outputs 3 and 4 can generate different waveforms for modulation.
-- **Adjustable Clock Multiplication and Division**: Configure each output to multiply or divide the global BPM.
-- **Tap Tempo Functionality**: Manually set the BPM by tapping a button.
-- **Waveform Duty Cycle**: Adjust the pulse width of the clock signal.
-- **Sync to External Clock Sources**: Automatically adjust BPM based on an external clock signal.
 - **Pulse Probability**: Set the probability of a pulse occurring.
 - **Euclidean Rhythm Generation**: Generate complex rhythms using Euclidean algorithm.
 - **Custom Swing Patterns**: Apply swing to each output individually.
+- **Sync to External Clock Sources**: Automatically adjust BPM based on an external clock signal.
+- **Phase Shift**: Adjust the phase of the output in relation to the master clock.
+- **Waveform Duty Cycle**: Adjust the pulse width of the clock signal.
+- **Tap Tempo Functionality**: Manually set the BPM by tapping a button.
 - **Save/Load Configuration**: Save and load up to 5 configurations.

 ## Configuration Parameters